 • If you take the T, get off at a station on the side of Boylston Street where you want to watch the race.
 You will not be allowed to cross Boylston Street, and underpasses will be jammed - so pick your station carefully.

-• Do not drive into Boston on Marathon Monday.
-Streets are either gridlocked or closed.
-Get a very early start if you want to find a parking space in a T parking lot.
+• Get a very early start if you want to find a parking space in a T parking lot.
 They fill up much faster than you might expect.

 Best Places to Watch the Boston Marathon